-The legal process of managing a decedent’s estate, resolving any claims, and distributing the decedent’s property in accordance with a will begins with the granting of probate.
-A probate court decides the legal validity of a testator’s (deceased person’s) will and grants its approval, also known as granting probate, to the executor.
+The legal process of managing a decedent’s estate, resolving any claims, and distributing the decedent’s property by a will begins with the granting of probate.
+A probate court decides the legal validity of a testator’s (deceased people) will and grants its approval, also known as granting probate, to the executor.
 Once the will receives probation, it becomes a binding legal document.
-Moreover the executor may use it to his or her advantage in court, if necessary.
-Furthermore, a probate officially names the executor (or personal representative), who is typically in the will.
-Also it grants them the authority to distribute the testator’s assets in accordance with the terms of the will.
+Moreover, the executor may use it to their advantage in court if necessary.
+Furthermore, probate officially names the executor (or personal representative), typically in the will.
+Also, it grants them the authority to distribute the testator’s assets by the terms of choice.
 However, a will may be contested during the probate procedure.

 Who is a probate lawyer?

 A state-licensed attorney who assists the beneficiaries and executors of an estate in settling the decedent’s affairs is a probate lawyer.
-If all of the decedent’s assets are in a trust, one can occasionally avoid probate.
-Without going through a court or legal process, a trust can guarantee a smooth transfer of property.
+However, if all of the decedent’s assets are in a trust, one can occasionally avoid probate.
+A trust can guarantee a smooth property transfer without going through a court or legal process.

-When a person dies, their assets must be distributed in accordance with applicable state laws.
-In accordance with the instructions set forth in their will when they were living.
-An estate’s beneficiaries or executor are guided through the probate process by a probate lawyer; who helps with everything from identifying beneficiaries and estate assets to allocating assets and inheritances.
+When people die, their assets must be distributed by applicable state laws.
+By the instructions outlined in their will when they were living.
+A probate lawyer guides an estate’s beneficiaries or executors through the probate process and helps with everything from identifying beneficiaries and estate assets to allocating assets and inheritances.

 Methods to save money during a probate process-

-The types of joint ownership that allow your property to avoid probate include joint tenancy with right of survivorship; tenancy by the entirety, and community property with right of survivorship.
-When you possess assets like stocks, cars, homes, and bank accounts in joint ownership; the joint survivor immediately receives the title to the assets upon your passing.
-Keep in mind that if you title your property jointly, you will forfeit your ownership interest in the property.
+The types of joint ownership that allow your property to avoid probate include joint tenancy with the right of survivorship, tenancy by the entirety, and community property with the right of survivorship.
+When you possess assets like stocks, cars, homes, and bank accounts in joint ownership, the joint survivor immediately receives the title to the assets upon your passing.
+Remember that you will forfeit your ownership interest if you title your property jointly.

 2-Transfer to trust in probate

-Inter-vivos trusts and revocable living trusts were developed to assist persons in avoiding the probate procedure.
+Inter-vivos and revocable living trusts were developed to assist persons in avoiding the probate procedure.
 The assets held in a trust transfer to your inheritors without going through probate, unlike the assets stated in your will.
-You merely draught a trust agreement, after which you transfer ownership of the property to the trust.
-To maintain complete control over the trust’s assets, many people designate themselves as the trustee.
+You merely draught a trust agreement, after which you transfer property ownership to the trust.
+To maintain complete control over the trust’s assets, many people designate themselves as trustee.

-Alternate beneficiaries may also be in a trust; which similarly eliminates the need for a waiting time after death and is considerably more difficult to challenge in court.
+Alternate beneficiaries may also be in a trust, which eliminates the need for a waiting time after death and is considerably more difficult to challenge in court.

 3-set up payable on death registrations

 These accounts, also referred to as transfer-on-death accounts, let you designate one or more beneficiaries to circumvent the probate procedure.
-It is normally easy to create and free; and the beneficiary can quickly access the funds once the owner passes away.
+It usually is easy to create and accessible, and the beneficiary can quickly access the funds once the owner passes away.

-Giving helps you avoid probate for the quite straightforward reason that you no longer own the property after you pass away.
-You can give your heirs up to $15,000 per person each year without incurring a gift tax penalty for tax years 2020 and 2021.
-Giving before you pass away can reduce your probate expenses because such expenses often inversely correlate with the asset value subject to probate.
+Giving helps you avoid probate for the relatively straightforward reason that you no longer own the property after you pass away.
+As a result, you can give your heirs up to $15,000 per person each year without incurring a gift tax penalty for tax years 2020 and 2021.
+In addition, giving before you pass away can reduce your probate expenses because such expenses are often inversely correlated with the asset value subject to probate.

 Beneficiary designations –